When to Expect an Email Reply?

-How soon should you expect a reply to an e-mail?
+How soon should you expect a reply to an email?

-Yeah, do that if you want to be really annoying!
-If the issue was that important you should have placed a phone call in the first place.
+Yeah, do that if you want to be really annoying.
+But, if the issue was that important, you probably should have placed a phone call first, right?

 Fast is Not Fast Enough

-Keep In Mind…
+Keep In Mind Others Schedules…

-If you are on @yahoo, @hotmail, @gmail — whitelist your contacts and check your junk/trash folders.
-Freebie e-mail services are notorious for misidentifying spam.
-The responses you are looking for could be one of them and the reason for no response.
+If you are on @yahoo, @hotmail, or @gmail — you need to whitelist your contacts and regularly check your junk/trash folders.
+Freebie email services are notorious for misidentifying spam.
+The responses you are looking for could be one of them and the reason for the appearance of no response.

 When Should I Follow Up?

 Sending a follow-up is up to your discretion and the situation.
 If it is to someone you know is online all the time, send a follow-up the next day asking if everything is okay to show your concern.